Rule 8017. Brief of an Amicus Curiae

 (b) During Consideration of Whether to Grant Rehearing.

 (2)When Permitted.
-The United States or its officer or agency or a state may file an amicus brief without the consent of the parties or leave of court.
+The United States, its officer or agency, or a state may file an amicus brief without the parties’ consent or leave of court.
 Any other amicus curiae may file a brief only by leave of court.